perak/kitchen-site/files/getting_started.md

 	"js": ""
 }
 ```
-Properties `"html"`, and `"js"` are automatically added by generator.
+Properties `html`, and `js` are automatically added by generator.
 Those are output strings that our plugin code should fill with content.

 Method `setOutput()` will pass "html" and "js" strings to generator and those will be inserted into page.